rawdaGastan/grid3_auto_deployer/README.md

         "timeout": "<the timeout for app mail verification codes in seconds, required>" },
     "database": {
-        "file": "<the path of the database file you have or you want to create, required>" },
+        "file": "<the path of the database file you have or you want to create, dedault is `database.sql`>" },
     "token": {
         "secret": "<your secret for the jwt tokens, required>",